-In the exhibition industry it’s not always as simple as measuring its financial benefits, especially if the purpose of the stand is to grow brand awareness in the industry.
-There are a variety of methods to track ROI and due to the unique nature of the event industry, ROI has to be tailored to each individual business and event so must be factored into the exhibition plan.
+In the event industry, it’s not always as simple as measuring its financial benefits, especially if the purpose of the stand is to grow brand awareness in the industry.
+There are a variety of methods to track ROI and due to the unique nature of the event industry, ROI has to be tailored to each individual business and event so must be factored into the plan.
 The brands main aim should always be the starting point as it allows goals to be set to and compared against in order to determine success.

 Technical capabilities have gone above and beyond in the event industry, from selfieccinos to AR and more.
 New forms of technology can be used to track an exhibitor’s ROI by allowing an insight into the delegates experience.
 Heatmaps consist of discreet sensors located around the stand that identify an individuals’ mobile phone signal.
 These track a delegate’s journey, dwell time and also total footfall on stand.
 There can be additional options to include facial recognition technology to capture visitor gender, age and emotion.
 You can then access this information both during and post event to uncover hotspots, visitor volume and cumulative time spent on the stand.